arv100kri/Cognitive-Services/Content/en-us/Web-Language-Model/Home.md

 # Web Language Model API Overview

-Welcome to the Microsoft Project Oxford Web Language Model API, a REST-based cloud service providing state-of-the-art tools for natural language processing.
+Welcome to the Microsoft Web Language Model API, a REST-based cloud service providing state-of-the-art tools for natural language processing.
 Using this API, your application can leverage the power of big data through language models trained on web-scale corpora collected by Bing in the EN-US market.

 These smoothed backoff N-gram language models, supporting Markov order up to 5, are trained on the following corpora: